HarshaP09/8051-Microcontroller/RTC- real time clock/README.md

 ## Theory

 ### Real Time Clock (RTC - DS1307)

-* RTCs are specialized ICs that keep track of time (HH:MM:SS) and date (DD/MM/YY)
-* They use the I²C protocol for communication with microcontrollers
-* The DS1307 stores time in BCD (Binary-Coded Decimal) format
+* The DS1307 is a real-time clock (RTC) integrated circuit that keeps accurate track of time in terms of seconds, minutes, hours, day, date, month, and year, including leap-year adjustments.
+It communicates with microcontrollers through the I²C protocol using just two lines, SDA and SCL.
+The IC requires an external 32.768 kHz crystal oscillator to maintain precise timing and is supported by a backup battery (commonly a 3V coin cell), allowing it to continue timekeeping even when the main system power is off.
+* It also includes 56 bytes of non-volatile RAM for general-purpose data storage.
+The DS1307 operates on a 5V supply and outputs time values in binary-coded decimal (BCD) format, making it easy for microcontrollers to process.
 ---

 ## Expected Output